xavierpriest/onlineadmission/README.md

-# onlineadmission
+# online admission systems
-An online admission system using Phalcon PHP
+An online admission system using Phalcon PHP.
+A project to manage admission of students online.